OmarSanad3/Codeforces-User-Submissions/README.md

 2. open folder `data`
    1. put your standing's links in `links.txt`
-   2. put your trainees names and handles in `trainees.csv`
+   2. put your trainees names and handles in `data.csv`

 3. open your terminal and run this command: